mosip/mosip-infra/deployment/sandbox/README.md

 1. If there are no errors in the log, wait for about 10 minutes for the pre-registration services to be up and running.

 #### Steps to access the Pre-registration-ui
-1. Sandbox works on private IP address, hence, you can access the pre-registration ui from the chrome browser installed inside the machine where you have installed pre-registration module.
+1. Sandbox works on private IP address, hence, you can access the pre-registration ui from the chrome browser installed inside the machine where pre-registration module is deployed.

-1. If you don't have google chrome installed in your Ubuntu machine, please follow this link for [Installing the Google Chrome Browser in your Ubuntu Machine](https://linuxconfig.org/how-to-install-google-chrome-web-browser-on-ubuntu-18-04-bionic-beaver-linux) .
+1. If you don't have google chrome installed in your ubuntu machine, please follow this link for [installing the google chrome in your ubuntu machine](https://linuxconfig.org/how-to-install-google-chrome-web-browser-on-ubuntu-18-04-bionic-beaver-linux).

-1. If you want to access chrome using remote desktop connection, please follow this link for [Installing the Remote Desktop in your Ubuntu Machine](https://gist.github.com/hehuan2112/54cca01be23973a9f8b369e8d0df216e).
+1. If you want to access google chrome using remote desktop connection, please follow this link for [installing the remote desktop in your ubuntu machine](https://gist.github.com/hehuan2112/54cca01be23973a9f8b369e8d0df216e).

    After restarting the xRDP service, which is the last instruction in the above link, connect your ubuntu machine from RDP application present in your Windows system.
 Now you will have UI access in your ubuntu machine.